burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     * Starting with a double underscore `__`
     * Names that start with a single underscore `_` followed by an uppercase letter `_[A-Z]`, e.g., **_Foo**.

-That name should not be used by non-compiler and non-STL writers both for C and C++ languages.
+That name should not be used by non-compiler and non-STL writers, both for C and C++ languages.
 With that rule for a long time, people escape conflicts between the naming of compiler-specific entities and entities of the constructing program.

 > Sometimes compiler writers violate this principle.
 For example, [The Linux Programmer's Guide](https://tldp.org/LDP/lpg/node148.html) mentions standard predefined macro uses `unix` and `linux` during compilation for the Linux platform.
 These special names are *not* the names that follow C and C++ conventions.